google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/device-mode/emulate-mobile-viewports.markdown

        its limitations."
 ---

-<p class="intro">The updated Device Mode (since Chrome 49) is an integral part of the now-mobile-first DevTools and extend the main DevTools bar.
+<p class="intro">The updated Device Mode (since Chrome 49) is an integral part of the now-mobile-first DevTools and extends the main DevTools bar.
 Learn how to use its controls to simulate a wide range of devices or go fully responsive.</p>

 {% include shared/toc.liquid %}